tushargupta45/data-structures/README.md

 # data-structures

 This repository contains the data structure solutions.
+The problems are taken from leetcode.